 This is a really pretty basketweave stitch.
 It has a bit of seed stitch mixed in.

-I can visualize a lot of pretty things with this stitch pattern, it's just lovely.
+This stitch pattern is just lovely.
 I am thinking of using it for a blanket or a small lap blanket or even a sweater or hat would be nice too.

 Work on a multiple of 8 + 3 sts